 If My Grant Request is Declined

-- All applicants receive written communication regarding the final disposition of their proposal, usually within 3 to 4 months.
+- All applicants receive written or email communication regarding the final disposition of their proposal, usually within 3 to 4 months.

 - A number of factors determine if a request is declined.
 Most frequently, it is simply because we are unable to fund every worthwhile request that we receive.
 The Grant Review Committee looks for programs and projects that best meet the areas of interest outlined in the “Who We Give Grants To” section of the Application Guidelines.